jpedro/jpedro.github.io/.posts/postgres.md

 But Postgres misses on some basics.
 I'm disappointed.

+## TL;DR

+Postgres feels like a Citroën, with a sleek design and full of  gadgetry.
+MySQL is just a truck that just keeps running and replicates better.

 ## The good

 Postgres is sometimes referred as an object-relational database, as